sbussmann/uvmcmcfit/_build/html/_sources/xmm101-bestfit.txt

 respectively.

 In this case, the model provides a good fit.
-There is evidence that the source is elongated in a direction perpendicular to the semi-minor axis of the synthesized beam.
+There is evidence that the source is elongated in a direction perpendicular to the semi-major axis of the synthesized beam.

 Comparison to Alternative Imaging